congca0/congca0.github.io/_pages/about.md

 ---

 ## About

-I am a Research Fellow in the Department of Surgery at Stanford University.
+I am a Postdoctoral Scholar in the Department of Surgery at Stanford University.
 I also serve as a Research Statistician with the U.S. Department of Veterans Affairs.

-My research lies at the intersection of causal inference, statistical machine learning, and biomedical data science, with a focus on developing methods for understanding complex health data and improving clinical decision-making.
+My research lies at the intersection of causal inference, statistical machine learning, and biomedical data science, with a focus on developing methods for understanding complex biomedical data and improving clinical decision-making.

-I received my PhD in Economics from the Norwegian University of Science and Technology in 2023 and previously held research and teaching appointments at Yale, Caltech, Cornell, and other institutions.
+I received my PhD in Economics, with a focus on machine learning, from the Norwegian University of Science and Technology in 2023 and previously held research and teaching appointments at Yale, Caltech, and other institutions.

 ## Research Interests

-**Causal AI** · **Statistical Machine Learning** · **Precision Medicine**
+**Causal AI** · **Causal Inference** · **Statistical Machine Learning** · **Biomedical Data Science** · **Precision Medicine**

 ---